shahinmomenzadeh/ALCMeans/README.md

   doi     = {10.22103/jmmr.2026.25756.1849}
 }
 ```
----
-License
-Specify the license before public release.
-For academic code, MIT, Apache-2.0, or BSD-3-Clause are common options.
-If datasets are redistributed, make sure their original licenses permit redistribution.
----

 Project Status
 This repository is a research implementation of the ALCMean's community detection algorithm.
 It is suitable for demonstrating work in graph mining, unsupervised learning, network analysis, representation learning, and community detection.
 Click on alcmeans_git_hub_ready_pack.md.
 The code and all the explanations are in the file.